Global Convergence Rate of Deep Equilibrium Models with General Activations: Problem setting

 We consider the same model as \cite{Ling2022GlobalCO}.
 However, different from \cite{Ling2022GlobalCO}, we assume that the activation function, $\varphi$, satisfies some constraints in the first and second derivatives.
 These properties can be observed in many common activation functions.
-More specifically, we define a vanilla deep equilibrium model (DEQ) with the transform of the $l$-th layer as
+More specifically, we define a vanilla deep equilibrium model (DEQ) with the $l$-th layer transforming as